delve/prancing-walrus/notes/apiPlanning.md

 # What controls do I intend to have in place
 * Rate limiting - acceptable rate TBD, but this will be a necessary control for both automated and on-demand refreshing
-* Snail validation - I'll need some way to ensure a Discord user is giving an ID for a snail they own.
+* Snail ownership validation - I'll need some way to ensure a Discord user is giving an ID for a snail they own.
 My intial thoughts here are having them tweak their stats in a spefici way.
 EG Prancing Walrus says "Make your sim power end in '77' then tell me to check."
 This isn't attack-proof but should be a reasonably high bar.
+This still needs some additional thought
+* No direct access - Discord users will issue a bot command, Prancing Walrus will make all API calls